 It’s much like drinking coffee for the first time.
 At first, you drink coffee in the morning because you know it will help you get through your day.
 But before you know it, it’s a habit, something you crave and can’t make it through the day without.
 Know that time in God’s Word is not wasted and God’s Word cannot return void.
 As it says in Isaiah 55:11, “so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it.”

 My favorite verse is 1 Corinthians 2:9, which states, “No eye has seen, no ear has heard and no mind has conceived what God has planned for those who love Him.”
 Know God has plans for you that are so much greater than anything you have imagined.

-Which tip was helpful to you and why?
+Which tip was most helpful in how to find God’s calling for your life?
 I’d love to hear feedback and your tips below!